MariaDB/mariadb-documentation/README.md

 - The output file will be `'target/release/mariadb_kb_crawler(.exe)'`

+Keep in mind the first build might take some time.
 ## Usage
 - Make sure [mariadb_kb_server](https://github.com/Icerath/mariadb_mariadb_kb_server_server) is running or use the --force flag.